kojiro5150/phdss-instructions/policy.md

 symbolic reform vs structural change.
 Do not resolve these trade-offs — name them and characterise what is at stake on each side.
 The Chair decides.
+This section appears exactly once.
+Do not repeat it later in the output — all trade-offs belong here, not in a second abbreviated instance after Context Translation or Conditions for Policy Viability.

 **Conditions for Policy Viability**
 State what must be true politically and institutionally for this decision to